Deuteronomy 6

 in the Bible is in Genesis 1:5: So the evening and the morning were the

-.
+first day.
 Even here, we see a unity (one day) with the idea of plurality

 (made up of evening and morning).
 Genesis 2:24 uses echad in saying the